 To enable the location you've entered, you must refresh the application.

 - You can set the default pin for rings, drive time and walk time.
 Use the Location Pin Symbol drop-down menu.
+The pin symbol selected here is displayed when Site Map and Site Details Map reports are run.
 See Set values.

 You can import your own custom symbol or select from available symbols, which are categorized under several tabs.
 The Current symbols style is displayed by default, but you can use the toggle to view the available symbols in the Classic symbols style instead.
 Change the color by choosing a different one from the Color picker, and the symbol size with the Size slider.